 In a business where, historically, most executives are limited to a specific product niche, Jamie has had close exposure to multiple branches of the industry and has successfully serviced many diverse markets.
-A rarity in the clothing industry, Jamie’s experience ranges from Women’s Contemporary, Women’s and Men’s Sportswear, Urban, Jeanswear, Childrenswear, and Ready To Wear, and she has successfully filled a void in the ever-evolving global apparel sourcing market.
+A rarity in the clothing industry, Jamie’s experience ranges from Women’s Contemporary, Women’s and Men’s Sportswear, Urban, Athleisure, to Jeanswear, Shapewear, Pet Apparel and Childrenswear.
+She has successfully filled a void in the ever-evolving global apparel sourcing market.

 Outside of her active professional life, Jamie strives to balance her work life with her philanthropic endeavors.
-She is proud to have served nearly 10 years on the American Cancer Society’s Taste of Hope gala committee, a cause near and dear to her heart, and is currently acting as Event Chairperson.
+She is honored to have served nearly 10 years on the American Cancer Society’s Taste of Hope gala committee, a cause near and dear to her heart, and is proudly acting as Event Chairperson.

-Jamie currently lives on the Upper West Side of Manhattan with her dog, Sammy, and is celebrating her nearly 25th year of living in the heart of it all.
+Jamie currently lives on the Upper West Side of Manhattan with her dog, Sammy, and can often be found in a SoulCycle class or taking a Broadway show.
+She is happily celebrating her 25th year of living in the heart of it all.